EDCD/EDMarketConnector/docs/Releasing.md

 When changing the Python version (Major.Minor.Patch) used:

 1. Change the contents of `.python-version` so that pyenv notices.
+All of the GitHub workflows now reference this via the `setup-python` `python-version-file` directive.

 1. Any version change:

-   1. `.github/workflows/windows-build.yml` needs updating to have the GitHub based build use the correct version.
-   2. `ChangeLog.md` - The `We now test against, and package with, Python M.m.P.` line.
+   1. `ChangeLog.md` - The `We now test against, and package with, Python M.m.P.` line.

 1. Major or Minor level changes: